futquintascore/futquinta-api/README.md

 - [ ] increment player victories, wins, draws, defeats
 - [ ] increment player man of the match score
 - [ ] set game team`s man of the match

+# Other tasks

+-[x] Remove all console log from useCases